mindfulness-at-the-computer/git-info/cleanup_b4_pr_discussion.md

 commits into one commit before creating a pull request.
 The git term `squash` is used to describe the process of converting many commits into one commit.
 We will call this `squashing commits` and it is one form of cleanup that a developer may want to perform before creating a pull request.
-The process of `squashing commits` is described below.
+The process of `squashing commits` is described [here](cleanup_b4_pull_request.md).

 Another form of cleanup that may be required or a developer may choose to perform is called `rebasing`.
 The `rebasing` operation can be performed whether or not `squashing commits` is performed.
 The operations are independent.
-However, when both `rebasing` and `squashing commits` are performed for all changes to a repository the commit history is a single line where each commit represents a new feature or bug fix.
-Some projects require this straight line commit history and other projects do not.
+However, when both `rebasing` and `squashing commits` are performed for all changes to a repository the commit history is linear where each commit represents a new feature or bug fix.
+Some projects require this type of [clean commit history](git-glossary.md#clean_commit_history) and other projects do not.

 Distrubuted source code control systems such as github have evloved to support cleaner commit histories.
 For example, github has implemented several options for merging pull requests that provide control over `squashing commits` and `rebasing`.
+However, one can create cleaner commit histories locally.
-[Backto how to accomplish](cleanup_b4_pull_request.md) `squashing commits` and `rebasing` before creating a pull request rather than trying to accomplish these operations during the merge of a pull request.
+[Here are instructions](cleanup_b4_pull_request.md) on how to accomplish `squashing commits` and `rebasing` locally before creating a pull request rather than trying to accomplish these operations during the merge of a pull request.